-In order to get a feel for how the developement process works for a Cordova application, let’s make a simple change and see that change in Android Studio, and then on our phone.
+In order to get a feel for how the development process works for a Cordova application, let’s make a simple change.
+Then, we can see that change in Android Studio, and finally on our phone.

 6.1 Modifying the index.html file

-So lets make a small modification to our index.html file in the parent Corodova folder which in my case is located at C:\HelloCordova\hello\www.
+So let’s make a small modification to our index.html file in the parent Cordova folder which in my case is located at C:\HelloCordova\hello\www.
 Open the index.html file in your text editor and search for the text “Device is Ready”.
 When you find that, add “to Go!” after so that you end up with “Device is Ready to Go!”.

 6.2 Getting the changes to the Android platform code